I went to see my GP to talk travel vaccinations yesterday. I wish I hadn’t!

 We live with Dengue Fever here in Queensland, so we’re used to avoiding mosquito bites, we are very rarely bitten.
 Presumably , if we can avoid Dengue carrying mosquitos, it shouldn’t be hard to avoid malarial ones.
 See our tips for avoiding mosquitos here.

-My son has had giardia and salmonella, they weren’t bad at all, so we don’t worry too much about most tropical illnesses.
+My son has had giardia and a strain of salmonella, they weren’t too bad at all in either case, so we don’t worry too much about most tropical illnesses.

 The locals, in whatever country you visit, do not take antimalarials.